Somanshu-Mahajan/sql-island/README.md

   </tbody>
 </table>

-#### You: Hi Ernest!
+#### 💬You: Hi Ernest!
 How much is a sword?
-#### Ernest: I can offer to make you a sword for 150 gold.
+#### 💬Ernest: I can offer to make you a sword for 150 gold.
 That's the cheapest you will find!
 How much gold do you have?
 ```sql
 SELECT gold FROM INHABITANT WHERE personid = 20;
 ```